 Matt Wawro is the Development Director for the Great Lakes Center for the Arts in Bay Harbor, MI.
 Matt’s professional development experience spans over 25 years and includes institutes of higher education and a variety of non-profit organizations.
 Matt has served at the University of Michigan, Harvard University, Cranbrook Schools, Karmanos Cancer Institute and the Ford Historic Estates in various development roles.
 Most recently, he completed a significant campaign for the restoration of Fair Lane Estate, the 100-year old home of Henry and Clara Ford.
 Matt also serves community organizations in various roles, such as Big Brothers/Big Sisters and the Rotary Club.
 Matt graduated from the University of Michigan and received his Masters’ degree from Central Michigan University.

-Kathryn A. Buckner, Executive Director (Farmington Hills, MI)
+Kathryn A. Buckner, Executive Director (West Bloomfield, MI)

 Kathryn has been Executive Director of the Americana Foundation since January 2019.
 Prior to joining Americana, she was the President of the Council of Great Lakes Industries, a tax-exempt business association that promotes sustainability in the Great Lakes region.
 Before joining CGLI, Kathryn was a practicing environmental attorney who helped business and municipal clients develop proactive strategies for managing environmental challenges and opportunities.
 Kathryn has a JD cum laude from the University of Illinois at Urbana-Champaign, a MBA with highest honors from the University of Michigan Ross School of Business, and a MS in Sustainable Systems from the University of Michigan School of Environment and Sustainability.

-Cindy Prentice, Office Assistant and Grants Manager (Novi, MI)
+Bonnie Mottaghi, Administrative Assistant and Grants Manager (Milford, MI)